exasim-project/NeoFOAM/doc/contributing.rst

  * ``Skip-cache``: Don't cache the build folders.
 Forces to rebuild the build folder after every push to GitHub.
  * ``full-ci``: Run tests on AWS.

+A full list of the labels can be found `here <https://github.com/exasim-project/NeoFOAM/labels>`_.

 Building the Documentation
 """"""""""""""""""""""""""